anchore/anchore-charts/stable/enterprise/README.md

 - **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a significant change to the deployment that does not require manual intervention.
 - **Patch Chart Version Change (e.g., v0.1.2 -> v0.1.3)**: Indicates a backwards-compatible bug fix or documentation update.

+### V2.5.x

+- Deploys Anchore Enterprise v5.4.x.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/540/) for more information.
+- Anchore Enterprise v5.4.0 introduces changes to how RBAC is managed.
+The chart has been updated to reflect these changes, no action is required.
+  - The rbac-manager and rbac-authorizer components are no longer necessary and have been removed from the chart.
+  - The `rbacManager` and `rbacAuthorizer` sections of the values file have been removed.

 ### V2.4.x

 - Deploys Anchore Enterprise v5.3.x.
 See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/530/) for more information.